brettadin/SpecWebApp/docs/CAP_PROGRESS_INVENTORY.md

 **Status:** Implemented (core)

 **What’s working now**
-- Non-destructive transforms in the plot view: normalization, baseline correction, smoothing.
+- Non-destructive transforms in the plot view: baseline correction, smoothing.
+- View-level normalization: a single toggle can normalize the **displayed Y** across all visible traces (including line lists).
 - X unit display conversion among common spectral units.
 - Derived traces include a provenance record and can be saved to the Library as derived datasets.